pears-for-book-research/PeARS-federated/README.md

 ##### 5. Set up your configuration

 There is a .env template file at *.env-template* in the root directory of the repository.
 You should copy it to *.env* and fill in the information for your setup.

+The settings that are specific to PeARS-to-book-research as listed at the top of the .env-template file.

 You should also create an admin user to run your PeARS.
 You can do so by using the following commands: